jasongrimes/php-paginator/README.md

 ## Screenshots

 These examples show how the paginator handles overflow when there are a lot of pages.
-They're rendered using the sample templates provided in the examples directory, which depend on Twitter Bootstrap CSS.
+They're rendered using the sample templates provided in the [examples](examples/) directory, which depend on Twitter Bootstrap CSS.
+It's also easy render the pagination with your own custom HTML instead.

 Default template: